 If you’re adding cheese, the 30 minute mark is the time to do it.
-If not, simply toss the fries a bit, rotate the pan, and let them bake another 15-20 minutes.
+If not, simply toss the oven baked french fries a bit, rotate the pan, and let them bake another 15-20 minutes.

 And your reward for your patience?

-These are getting me hungry again!
+Oh dear, these pictures are getting me hungry again!

-- 3 Tablespoons olive oil divided
+- 3 tbsp olive oil divided

-- 1 Tablespoon garlic powder
+- 1 tbsp garlic powder

-- 3 Tablespoons fresh basil chopped
+- 3 tbsp fresh basil chopped

-- 2 Tablespoons unsalted butter cubed
+- 2 tbsp unsalted butter cubed

 - 1 cup shredded or grated Parmesan cheese optional

-Preheat the oven to 400 degrees.
+- Preheat the oven to 400 degrees.

-Drain the fries and pat dry with paper towels.
-Use a pastry brush to spread 1 1/2 tablespoons of the olive oil on a rimmed baking sheet and spread out the potatoes.
+- Drain the fries and pat dry with paper towels.
+Use a pastry brush to spread 1-1/2 tablespoons of the olive oil on a rimmed baking sheet and spread out the potatoes.

-Season with salt, pepper, and garlic powder, then sprinkle the basil evenly over the potatoes.
+- Season potatoes with salt, pepper, and garlic powder, then sprinkle the basil evenly over the potatoes.
 Drizzle the remaining olive oil over the fries.
 Scatter the cubed butter around the pan (this helps create the lovely caramelized edges).

-Bake 30 minutes, then sprinkle Parmesan on top if desired.
+- Bake for 30 minutes, then sprinkle Parmesan on top if desired.
 Rotating pan, return to oven and bake an additional 15-20 minutes until the potatoes are golden brown.
 Use a spatula to remove the fries.
 Sprinkle with additional salt and pepper to taste.
 Serve hot.